marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 flight to reach the server and for the server's first flight to reach the client.

-# NAT Traversal Using the NAT Traversal QUIC Extension
+# NAT Traversal Extension Overview

 QUIC's path validation mechanism can be used to establish the required NAT mappings that allow for a direct connection.
 Once the NAT mappings are